NordicPlayground/nrf5-eagle-reference-design/Getting_started.md

 ## Reference designs
 ![alt-text][dcdc_reference]
-Picture of one of the reference layouts here

 The reference designs supplied for eagle are made by following the [general pcb design guidelines][designguidenrf52] and referencing the [altium reference layout][altiumreference]
 The reference designs include eagle files as well as pdf printouts.
 For BOM see the altium reference designs.